 Sign up Bonus, Rewards and Transfer Options

-Points earned in the first year with the Miles by Discover Card
+Points earned in the first year with the Discover it Miles Card

-Assume you spend $3,000 per month on the Credit Card in the first 12 months.+ 12,000 Bonus Miles – Earn 1,000 miles each month you make a purchase on the card
+Assume you spend $3,000 per month on the Credit Card in the first 12 months.

 Additional Benefits of the Miles by Discover Card

-The Miles by Discover Card comes with a set of benefits exclusively available to cardholders.
+The Discover it Miles Card comes with a set of benefits exclusively available to cardholders.
 These benefits include:

 Our Take on the Miles by Discover Card